skybet/js-tech-test/README.md

 The API uses a snapshot of Sky Bet's catalogue as the underlying data source.
 The start times for the events are accurate as of the snapshot so can be used for displaying as an absolute value only.
 They should not be used to calculate the amount of time elapsed in a game as they will be hugely inaccurate!

+It is possible to explore the catalogue using the HTTP endpoints provided, however, we ask that you try and use the WebSocket connection to handle all data fetching as part of this test.

 ### Task One